vocdoni/docs/src/architecture/general.md

 Vocdoni defines an open architecture and the protocols to empower large communities to exercise full democracy with the aforementioned guarantees.

-A functional implementation of Vocdoni relies mainly on a set of **Decentralized** services: A public Ethereum blockchain, Gateways, Census Service, voting blockchain Miners, Oracles, and decentralized storage systems<br/>
+A functional implementation of Vocdoni, at the protocol layer, relies on a set of **Decentralized** services: A public Ethereum blockchain, Gateways, Voting Blockchain Miners, Oracles, and decentralized storage systems<br/>

-The core voting protocol can be extended to include user management with a set of **Private** services: A private database that Entities can use to maintain a census of users (with personal data that should not be disclosed)

 ## Service architecture